BioFIRE Living and Learning Program

 Seed funding for BioFIRE has been provided by a Howard Hughes Medical Institute Science Education Program Grant to the University of Maryland.

-- Enroll in a one-credit seminar that promotes career exploration and strategies for a successful transition to the college environment.
+Enroll in one-credit seminars (one in the fall, one in the spring) that promote career exploration and strategies for a successful transition to college.

 Residence Hall Accommodations

 Easton Hall is a coed, traditional style hall, with men and women living in separate rooms on the same floor.
 Most rooms are doubles shared by two students, while a few students are assigned to larger triple and quadruple rooms.
+Priority for double rooms is determined by the order in which student submit their housing contracts.
 Single rooms are limited in number and are taken by second-year students with seniority.

 Student rooms are equipped with a regular twin bed, dresser, desk and chair, wired data jack, and cable connection for each resident.
 All student rooms and common areas also have wireless internet access and are air-conditioned.
 Roommates share a single University phone line with voicemail.